alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Add new DSG DNS record to the AD by running `Add_New_DSG_To_DNS_Local.ps1`, entering the DSG ID when prompted

-## Deploy Virtual Network
+## 1. Deploy Virtual Network

 ### Create the virtual network

-- Ensure you have the latest version of the Safe Haven repository from [[https://github.com/alan-turing-institute/data-safe-haven]{.underline}](https://github.com/alan-turing-institute/data-safe-haven).
+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

-- Change to the "data-safe-haven/new\_dsg\_environment/dsg_deploy_scripts/02_create_vnet/" directory
+- Change to the `new_dsg_environment/dsg_deploy_scripts/02_create_vnet/` directory within the Safe Haven repository.

-- Ensure you are logged into the Azure within PowerShell using the command: Connect-AzAccount
+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Ensure the active subscription is set to that you are using for the new DSG environment using the command: Set-AzContext -SubscriptionId \"DSG Template Testing\"
+- Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "<dsg-subscription-name>"`

 - Run the `./Create_VNET.ps1` script, providing the DSG ID when prompted.

 - The deployment will take around 20 minutes.
 Most of this is deploying the virtual network gateway.

-### Create Peer Connection
+### Create Peering Connection with the management virtual network

 - Once the virtual network is created, a peer connection is required between the management and DSG virtual networks

-- From the Azure portal go to the management subscription and locate the Management virtual network under the "RG\_DSG\_VNET" resource group (the VNET is named "DSG\_DSGROUPDEV\_VNET1" for the test environment management subscription) and open the VNET resource.
+- From the Azure portal go to the **SHM subscription** and open the management virtual network at `Resource Groups -> RG_SHM_VNET -> DSG_<shm-slug>_VNET1`, where `<shm-slug>` is `DSGROUPDEV` for the test environment and `SHM` for the production environment.

 - Select "**Peerings"** from the left-hand navigation